Souljacker: Critical reception

 Souljacker received a generally favorable reception from critics, with several reviewers comparing the album's sound to that of Beck.
+Q said "Everyone will say this sounds like Beck, but at the last count Beck would be lucky to sound like Eels."
 PopMatters wrote, "Souljacker is as strong as any of Eels previous albums, but even crawling through the muck there is a lot more joy and life here than heard before."
 NME wrote, "Souljacker's songs rock harder than most of E's nu metal enemies.
 But what's really terrifying is that E's just warming up.
 The next album will be a killer – and probably feature one on backing vocals."

 Pitchfork was critical, writing, "Beyond the melodies that don't stick in my head and the beats that don't make me want to dance, the only real problem with Souljacker [...] is that it just seems like an underachievement."

 Legacy

 The second track on the album, "That's Not Really Funny", was used as the theme tune to all three series of the BBC's animated comedy Monkey Dust.

 "Fresh Feeling" was featured in the season 1 episode "My Hero" of the NBC show Scrubs, as well as the season 1 episode "Chuck Versus the Truth" of the NBC show Chuck, and the movie "Failure To Launch".